datawhores/AHD-Uploader/README.md

 [general]

-    -- media=Can be a path or directory to upload torrents from
+    -- media:Can be a path or directory to upload torrents from

-    -- client=name of client
+    -- client:name of client

-    -- clienturl= url for the client
+    -- clienturl: url for the client

 [client]